grange85/everythings-swirling/_posts/2024-01-29-all-quiet-on-the-western-front-1931.md

 The film is astonishing, everything about it.

-The cast, particularly Lew Ayers as Paul, and Louis Wolheim as Kat.
+The cast, particularly Lew Ayres as Paul, and Louis Wolheim as Kat.

 The story and how it's told, not hurried, but fully engrossing - it's a long film that didn't seem long, and almost didn't seem long enough.